FAQs on the canceled First Responder Bowl, a major CFB rarity

 Among the standard slate of FBS bowls, it’s not clear when the last one was.

-The NCAA lists the 2000 BCA Classic, a season kickoff game the NCAA mentions in its bowl record book, as being canceled due to weather.
+The NCAA mentions the 2000 BCA Classic, a season kickoff game, in its bowl record book as being canceled due to weather.
 It notes that the 1941 Hawaii Rainbows had a postseason game canceled due to the attack on Pearl Harbor.
 The 2013 C.H.A.M.P.S.
 Heart of Texas Bowl was canceled due to weather, but that’s not an FBS bowl.

 It does not mention any of FBS’ postseason games getting called off.
 That’s not to say it’s never happened, but this event’s in the neighborhood of “never happened before.”